RamanGodun/State-symmetric-blueprint-mono-repo/packages/core/README (core package).md

 ## Modules

 Each module in `core` has its own detailed README.
-Below are entry points with direct links:
+Below are docs with direct links:

 ### [Animations](./lib/base_modules/animations/Animations_module_README.md)